MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 -  [Copilot](enable-chatbot.md#add-a-copilot) must be created and published in the site where you're updating another copilot available in Microsoft Copilot Studio.

+-  Only copilot with [No authentication](microsoft-copilot-studio/configuration-end-user-authentication#no-authentication) can be replaced.

 ## Copy the copilot schema name

 1. Sign in to [Microsoft Copilot Studio](https://web.powerva.microsoft.com/).